 It consists of two primary parts:

-• Alarms: These generate notifications based on predefined thresholds for individual metrics.
+• Alarms: These generate notifications when predefined thresholds are met for individual metrics.

 • Events: These enable you to automate actions based on metric values or system changes.